forcedotcom/cli/releasenotes/README.md

 ------------

 * CHANGE: If you specify the `--json` flag for an interactive Agentforce DX command, but not a required flag, the command now correctly stops executing and displays an error.
-By "interactive", we mean commands that prompt you for values if you don't explicitly specify a required flag.
+In this context, "interactive" refers to a command that prompts you for values if you don't explicitly specify a required flag.

    For example, the `--name` flag is required for `agent generate authoring-bundle`.